Braije/betiny-core/README.md

     yarn add betiny-core

 ### Config
-Rename ".env-sample" to ".env" and fill it with your own informations :)
+Create your own ".env" and fill it with your own informations :)

     HTTP_PORT=3001